GabrielfLuchtenberg/wasap/readme.md

 # wasap CLI

-A CLI to send nuch messages easily
+A CLI to send bunch of messages easily

 ## Installing